 Starting in 2019, we began using this data to evaluate the prices of international schools across the globe.
 We are now in our third year of this project, and we have been able to pinpoint certain price trends such as the most expensive regions, the regions with the biggest variety of prices, and more.

 Below, we have analysed the worldwide price data from 72 cities in 47 countries, in graph and table forms.
 While we have used all price data available to us, there may be additional schools and prices not included in each city, because they do not make their price data available or it is unknown to us.
-Links to additional research focusing in each of the regions individually can be found at the bottom of this article.
+Links to additional research focusing in each of the regions individually can be found at the bottom of this article and here can be found the updated research for 2022.

 Worldwide Prices of International Schools Per Year